hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 title: A Paper A Day
 type : nolisting
 ---
+## 2020-10-26

+Continue with Kramer et al. (2014)

+### Why is this study needed?
+Correlational studies cannot answer this question since it cannot support causality.
+Controlled experiments can support causality, but they have these problems:
+  1. Exposure is not equal to interaction.
+In a controled experiment, mood change might come from interacting with a happy/sad person, rather than simply being exposed to that person's mood;
+  2. Nonverbal cues are unavoidable in a controlled experiment, thus making it impossible for us to disentangle the effect of verbal cues.

+Therefore, this study makes unique contributions to answering this question.

+### Study design
+- Two parallell experiments: In experiment A, people see less positive emotional content whereas in experiment B, people see less negative emotional content.
+Both had a control condition, in which posts had an equal chance (see below) of being omitted, randomly (i.e., without considering their emotional velence).
+  - How much less?
+Good question!
+According to the authors, "each emotional post had between a 10% to 90% change (based on their User ID) of being omitted from their News Feed ..."
+  - Well, how do you categorize a post as positive or negative?
+Awesome question.
+If a post contains at least one positive word as defined by LIWC2007, then it is a **positive** post.
+The same is for negative posts.

 ## 2020-10-25
 Kramer, A. D., Guillory, J. E., & Hancock, J. T. (2014).
 Experimental evidence of massive-scale emotional contagion through social networks. *Proceedings of the National Academy of Sciences, 111*(24), 8788-8790.

+### Key question
-The key question this paper was trying to answer: does exposure to mood expressed in the news feed people see change the content they post that reflects their own mood change?
+The key question this paper was trying to answer: does exposure to mood expressed in the News Feed on FB change the content people post (that reflects their mood changes)?
+Or in the authors own words, "whether exposure to verbal affective expressions lead to similar verbal expressions, a form of emotional contagion."

 ## 2020-10-24